microsoft/language-server-protocol/indexFormat/versions/specification-0-3-x.md

 { id: 1, type: "vertex", label: "document", uri: "file:///Users/dirkb/sample.ts", languageId: "typescript" }
 { id: 2, type: "vertex", label: "resultSet" }
 { id: 3, type: "vertex", label: "range", start: { line: 0, character: 9}, end: { line: 0, character: 12 } }
-{ id: 4, type: "edge", label: "contains", outV: 1, inVs: [3] }
+{ id: 4, type: "edge", label: "contains", outV: 1, inV: 3 }
-{ id: 5, type: "edge", label: "next", outV: 3, inV: 2 }
+{ id: 5, type: "edge", label: "refersTo", outV: 3, inV: 2 }
 { id: 6, type: "vertex", label: "hoverResult", result: {"contents":[{"language":"typescript","value":"function bar(): void"},""] }
 { id: 7, type: "edge", label: "textDocument/hover", outV: 2, inV: 6 }
 ```

 <img src="./resultSet.png" alt="Result Set"  style="max-width: 50%; max-height: 50%"/>

-Result sets are linked to ranges using a `next` edge.
-A results set can also forward information to another result set by linking to it using a `next` edge.

 The pattern of storing the result with the `ResultSet` will be used for other requests as well.
 The lookup algorithm is therefore as follows for a request [document, position, method]:

 1. find all ranges for [document, position].
 If none exist, return `null` as the result
 1. sort the ranges by containment the innermost first
 1. for range in ranges do
-   1. assign range to out
-   1. while out !== `null`
-      1. check if out has an outgoing edge `textDocument/${method}`. if yes, use it and return the corresponding result
+   1. check if range has an outgoing edge `textDocument/${method}`. if yes, use it and return the corresponding result
-      1. check if out has an outgoing `next` edge.
-If yes, set out to the target vertex.
-Else set out to `null`
+   1. check if range has an outgoing edge `refersTo`. if yes, resolve the result set
-   1. end
+   1. check if the result set has an outgoing edge `textDocument/${method}`. if yes, use it and return the corresponding result
 1. end
 1. otherwise return `null`